 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grass-roots involvement in the legislation process from local districts to Capitol Hill.
 Legionnaires’ sense of obligation to community, state and nation drives an honest advocacy for veterans in Washington.
 The Legion stands behind the issues most important to the nation's veterans community, backed by resolutions passed by volunteer leadership.

 We are a part of the nation’s largest wartime veteran’s service organization, members of the American Legion “Family” (Legionnaires, Sons and Auxiliary members) who have joined together to ride our motorcycles for fun and fellowship and to remember and dedicate our self to our original purpose.
 Service to Our Country.

 Blue Team 6 is Post 3 Honor Squad.
-We preform well over 150 funerals to honor our fallen comrades.
+We preform well over 200 funerals in yearly to honor our fallen comrades.
 We also attend events that require the presentation of our flag.